NetApp/ansible/roles/na_ontap_vserver_create/README.md

 #that you don't want to run.
 The following would run all sections

 vservers: # Vservers to create
-  - { name: nfs_vserver, aggr: aggr1, protocol: nfs }
+  - { name: nfs_vserver, aggr: aggr1, protocol: nfs, aggr_list: "aggr1,aggr2" } # aggr_list is optional.
+If not specified all aggregates will be added to the allowed list.
   - { name: cifs_vserver, aggr: aggr1, protocol: cifs }

 vserver_dns: # DNS at the Vserver level.